RichKitibwa/LaboFind/README.md

 ## LaboFind
-A porject for finding the lab nearest to you
+A project for finding the lab nearest to you

 ## Running locally
 run: